-- 2. Ensuring the absentee ballot application contains the original seal of the Municipal Clerk's Office; - 3.
-Ensuring the absentee ballot application contains the original initials of the Municipal Clerk or deputy clerk; - 4.
-Ensuring the absentee ballot application is signed by the voter; - 5.
-Ensuring the absentee ballot application is signed by either the Municipal Clerk or deputy clerk, or by someone authorized to administer oaths, such as a notary public, who is acknowledging the voter's signature; unless, the voter cast an absentee ballot because he/she is temporarily or permanently disabled, then a witness signature only; - 6.
-Comparing the voter's signature on the absentee ballot application with the voter's signature on the absentee ballot envelope; - 7.
-Ensuring the absentee ballot envelope is signed across the flap by the voter; and - 8.
-Ensuring the absentee ballot envelope is signed across the flap by the Municipal Clerk or deputy clerk or by someone authorized to administer oaths, such as a notary public, who is acknowledging the voter's signature; unless, the voter cast an absentee ballot because he/she is temporarily or permanently disabled, then a witness signature across the flap.
+- 6. Ensuring the absentee ballot application is signed by either the Circuit Clerk or deputy clerk, or by someone authorized to administer oaths, such as a notary public, who is acknowledging the voter's signature; unless, the voter cast an absentee ballot because he/she is temporarily or permanently disabled, then only the signature of a witness is required on the application. - EXCEPTION: A FPCA may be electronically signed by a UOCAVA voter, meaning the voter's name may be typewritten, instead of actually signed.
+A UOCAVA absentee ballot must not be rejected for this reason. - 7.
+Comparing the voter's signature on the absentee ballot application with the voter's signature on the absentee ballot envelope. - 8.
+Ensuring the absentee ballot envelope is signed across the flap by the voter. - 9.
+Ensuring the absentee ballot envelope is signed across the flap by the Circuit Clerk or deputy clerk, or by someone authorized to administer oaths, such as a notary public, who is acknowledging the voter's signature; unless, the voter cast an absentee ballot because he/she is temporarily or permanently disabled, then only the signature of a witness is required across the flap of the envelope.

-If the Poll Managers find the applicant is a registered and qualified voter of that precinct, and he/she did not appear in person and vote at the polling place on Election Day, the envelope is marked as "ACCEPTED."
+If items 1 through 9 above are present and if the Resolution Board finds the applicant is a registered and qualified voter, the envelope is marked "ACCEPTED."